mickeyl/core-bluetooth-tool/README.md

 ### Usage

-Scan all BLE devices in vincinity (**broken in macOS Monterey < 12.3, earlier and newer versions OK**):
+Scan all BLE devices in vicinity (**broken in macOS Monterey < 12.3, earlier and newer versions OK**):

 ```sh
 core-bluetooth-tool scan
 ```

-Scan all BLE devices in vincinity providing a certain service, e.g. with a UUID of `FFF0`:
+Scan all BLE devices in vicinity providing a certain service, e.g. with a UUID of `FFF0`:

 ```sh
 core-bluetooth-tool scan fff0